The Huffencooper Guide to New Orleans

 New Orleans has a pretty decent public transit system featuring both buses and, yes, streetcars.
 The streetcars aren't just for tourists, either; even on the St. Charles line, home to the streetcar named Desire, a large portion of the ridership are local commuters.
 Streetcar fare is $1.25 one way, exact change please; you can also get one-, three- or five-day passes for unlimited rides on buses, streetcars and ferries.
 Details here.

-No matter where you get it, if you’re there for more than two or three days, you need to rent a bike.
+No matter where you get it, if you’re there for more than two or three days, you should rent a bike.
 You'll get a much better sense of what is around you and you'll be able to get out of the French Quarter pretty easily.
 City Park is likely going to be beautiful while you're there and Audubon Park near the zoo is definitely worth a toodle on a bike.
 In the opposite direction, the Bywater is very bikeable, and Crescent Park is fun for a lazy ride along the river.
 Make sure to stop at the Rusty Rainbow Bridge!

 Be warned: Bourbon Street is pedestrian only — any bikes locked up along the sidewalk there will be cut and confiscated.